emilesalem/go-libs/README.md

         DB_PASS=s1mpl3

-2 methods can be used to read envars:
+- 2 methods can be used to read envars:
-- **env.Get**: this is the privileged way of reading a required envar.
+    * **env.Get**: this is the privileged way of reading a required envar.
 If the envar is not set, the service will panic; this behaviour implements a fail fast strategy for misconfigured services.
-- **env.GetOpt**: this function can be used to read an optional envar that may not be set in another environment. (ex: an envar is only set to detect the development environment to register a service locally)
+    * **env.GetOpt**: this function can be used to read an optional envar that may not be set in another environment. (ex: an envar is only set to detect the development environment to register a service locally)

-.env file should not be committed
+- .env file should not be committed
-.env file must be located in project root
-.env values will be loaded on package initialization
+- .env values will be loaded on package initialization
-.env values will not override existing envar values.
+- .env values will not override existing envar values.

 #
 ## Consul
 Package consul provides the means to get the changing value of a service URL.
 Also enables automatic service registration in dev environment.

 #### Usage
-Watch a service's changing URL with the consul.WatchService function.
-If ENVIRONMENT is set to 'dev', the running service will be registered at package initialization on address 127.0.0.1 with SERVICE_NAME and SERVICE_PORT.
 - **consul.WatchService** accepts a service name and returns a ServiceInfo pointer holding the current URL of a random healthy service node.
 The URL value will get updated as the service nodes change;
 the function will block until either of the following events occur: